w3c/wai-tutorials/source/tables/multi-level.html.erb.md

 ## Table with multiple column headers in each column
 {:.ex}

 In the table below, the headers for the top half of the tables are different to the headers of the bottom half.
-The header changes halfway through the table which makes the headings in columns ambiguous.
-To ensure each data cell is associated with the correct heading, each `<th>` element has an unique `id` and each `<td>` cell has a `headers` attribute that lists the `id` values of the associated header cells.
+The header changes halfway through the table which makes the headers in columns ambiguous.
+To ensure each data cell is associated with the correct header, each `<th>` element has an unique `id` and each `<td>` cell has a `headers` attribute that lists the `id` values of the associated header cells.

 {::nomarkdown}
 <%= sample_start %>